-On my shelves sits a childhood book “Planets and Spaceflight” published in 1957 by General Mills.
-The front cover is “Planets” and the rear “Spaceflight”, full of vivid descriptions and beautiful artwork of so many places to go and how we will get there.
-The publisher being best known for Cheerios leaves me sure the … Continue reading What’s old is new again – more on refueling in space
+On my shelves sits a childhood book “Planets and Spaceflight,” published in 1957 by General Mills.
+The front cover is “Planets,” and the rear is “Spaceflight,” full of vivid descriptions and beautiful artwork of the many places to go and how we will get there.
+The publisher is best known for Cheerios, so I’m sure … Continue reading What’s old is new again – more on refueling in space

 Tag: Starship